opsani/servox/README.md

 This repository contains the source code of the next generation Opsani Servo architecture.

+A servo is a software assembly deployed for the purposes of connecting an application to the Opsani cloud optimization engine in order to identify costs savings and performance optimizations by applying machine learning technology to its deployment and configuration.

+This repository contains the source code of the next generation Opsani Servo architecture.

 Details about the design parameters of the implementation are detailed on the ServoX document available within the Opsani wiki resoures.